 Take bus no. 29, 47, 80, 88, 119, 125, 126, 211, 212, 213, 215, 216, 219, 223, 225, 226, 346, 396, 551 or 552, and get off at Sun Island Crossing Station.
 Then take free shuttle bus to reach the polarland.

 Harbin Bus Search

-CNY 130 (including belugas and sea lions performances);
+CNY 150 (including white whales and sea lions performances);

 Free for children below 3.9 feet (1.2 meters).